-The degree is conferred by the Board of Trustees of the College on those candidates successfully completing the course of study and recommended by the College's faculty.
+All candidates for graduation must be approved by the faculty and the Board of Trustees.
 Conditions such as transfer credit and incomplete grades should be removed by the beginning of the candidate's last semester.

 Graduation Honors

 Graduation honors are available for all graduate, post-graduate, and doctoral programs.
 Certificate students do not receive graduation honors.